Note

 print(f"There were {global_counter / duration_seconds :.2f} events per second on average.")

-In this section, we learned how to get access to the events.
-We used it to count the number of events we receive and print some of their characteristics.
-In the following section, we will create a display to visualize those events.
+In this section, we explored how to access and work with events.
+Specifically, we demonstrated counting the number of events received and inspecting some of their key characteristics.
+In the next section, we will take it a step further by creating a display to visually represent these events, making their behavior and patterns easier to interpret.

 See also